auwsom/GTWTtest/README.md

 ## project ideas
 * have a tree structure of topics for projects:
-* need more Reddit karma to create a new page, but here is an older page for now: https://www.reddit.com/r/TheNo1Priority/
+* need more Reddit karma to create a new subreddit, but here is an older page for now: https://www.reddit.com/r/TheNo1Priority/

 ## live chat